ararslan/julia-release-miscellany/README.md

 click "Run workflow", ensure "Branch: master" is selected, and then hit the button.
 This takes at least 1 hour to complete.

+In case the PDF fails to build on CI, but can still be compiled locally, the locally produced PDF can manually be pushed to the [`assets` branch](https://github.com/JuliaLang/docs.julialang.org/tree/assets) of the repository

 ### Updating the website

 Edit <https://github.com/JuliaLang/www.julialang.org/blob/main/config.md> to reflect the